longhorn/longhorn/README.md

 Longhorn UI would connect to the Longhorn Manager API, provides the overview of the system, the volume operations, and the snapshot/backup operations.
 It's highly recommended for the user to check out Longhorn UI.

-Notice the current UI is unauthenticated.
+Noted that the current UI is unauthenticated.

 # Use the Longhorn with Kubernetes